FerretDB/FerretDB/website/blog/2023-06-26-configure-ferretdb-work-percona-distribution-postgresql.md

 ```

 After setting up the connection, navigate and switch the context to the `ferretdb` database.
-Let's insert some documents through the shell on Studio 3T.
+Using the Intellishell, let's insert some documents through the shell on Studio 3T.

 ```js
 db.test.insertMany([